-Your best-performing content will usually have;
+Your best-performing content will usually have the following;

 - A high number of relevant backlinks.
 As an action, you should produce more of this type of content.

 - High click-through rate.
 As an action, you should optimise your content with a poor click-through rate.
-Improving metadata of these pages could be a quick win.
+Improving the metadata of these pages could be a quick win.

 If you find multiple pages on your site with similar content, my recommendation would be to consolidate this into one page and redirect from the weaker to the stronger performing page.
 Delete the old page once the redirect is implemented.

 Once your audit is over, you should have recommendations that help you determine your future content strategy.
 Make a plan for any updates your key posts need.
-Content freshness has a significant impact on SEO and would attract more traffic.
+Content freshness has a significant impact on SEO and attracts more traffic.
 Add new content ideas to your editorial calendar and continue focusing on useful & relevant content, not just more content.

-If you’re ready to get started with a content audit, Contact me today to conduct a thorough review of your site content and provide you with the recommendations and analysis you need to future proof your content strategy.
+If you’re ready to get started with a content audit, Contact me today to conduct a thorough review of your site content and provide you with the recommendations and analysis you need to future-proof your content strategy.